 Scope of Policy

-The Sexual Misconduct Policy covers student-on-student sexual misconduct, staff-on-student sexual misconduct, and faculty-on-student sexual misconduct.
-It also extends to sexual misconduct that occurs on Carthage’s campus, as part of a Carthage program, or to a Carthage community member.
-A person is subject to disciplinary action for violating the Sexual Misconduct Policy regardless of the location or enrollment status of either party.
+The Sexual Misconduct Policy covers student-to-student sexual misconduct, employee-to-student sexual misconduct, and student-to-employee sexual misconduct.
+This policy covers incidents that occur off campus on non-affiliated property or that occur outside the educational program.
+A person is subject to disciplinary action for violating the Sexual Misconduct Policy regardless of the enrollment status of either party.